google/briolette/docs/design/concepts.md

 #### Network service access

-As described in the section on wallet security, network services are not open for neral access.
+As described in the section on wallet security, network services are not open for general access.
 All services may required a NAC signature with a rotating basename.
 This is used to keep wallets from accessing network services too frequently for intentional or unintentional reasons.
 As there may be a very large number of wallets in use, it is important to provide denial of service